Toward Neural-Network-Guided Program Synthesis and Verification: Introduction

 To clarify our approach, we give an example of the extraction.
 Let us consider the three-layer neural network shown in Figure~\ref{fig:nn}.
 The NN is supposed to work as a binary classifier for two-dimensional data: it takes a pair of numbers \((x_1,x_2)\) as an input, and outputs a single number \(z\), which is expected to be a value close to either \(1\) or \(0\).
 The NN has eight hidden nodes, and the sigmoid function \(\sigmoid\) is used as activation functions for both the hidden and output nodes.\footnote{These design details can affect the efficacy of our program expression extraction, as discussed later.} The lefthand side of Table~\ref{fig:training-example} shows a training data set, where each row consists of inputs \((x_1,x_2)\ (-25\le x_1, x_2\le 25)\), and their labels, which are \(1\) if \(4x_1+x_2>0\land 2x_1+3 x_2+9<0\).
 The righthand side of Table~\ref{fig:training-example} shows the weights and biases of the trained NN.
 The \(i\)-th row shows information about each hidden node: \(w_{1,i}\), \(w_{2,i}\), and \(b_i\) (\(i\in\set{1,\ldots,8}\)) are the weights and the bias for the links connecting the two input nodes and the \(i\)-th hidden node, and \(w_{o,i}\) is the weight for the link connecting the hidden node and the output node.
-(Thus, the value \(y_i\) of the \(i\)-th hidden node for inputs \((x_1,x_2)\) is \(y_i=\sigmoid(b_i+w_{1,i}x_1+w_{2,i}x_2)\), and the output of the whole network is \(\sigmoid(b_o+\sum_{i=1}^{8}w_{o,i}y_i)\).)
+(Thus, the value \(y_i\) of the \(i\)-th hidden node for inputs \((x_1,x_2)\) is \(y_i=\sigmoid(b_i+w_{1,i}x_1+w_{2,i}x_2)\), and the output of the whole network is \(\sigmoid(b_o+\sum_{i=1}^{8}w_{o,i}y_i)\) for some bias $b_o$.)
 The rows are sorted according to the absolute value of \(w_{o,i}\).
 We can observe that the ratios among \(w_1, w_2, b\) of the first four rows are roughly \(2:3:9\), and those of the last four rows are roughly \(4:1:0\).
 Thus, the value of each hidden node is close to \(\sigmoid(\beta(2x_1+3x_2+9))\) or \(\sigmoid(\beta(4x_1+x_2))\) for some \(\beta\).
 Due to the property that the value of the sigmoid function \(\sigmoid(u)\) is close to \(0\) or \(1\) except near \(u=0\), we can guess that \(2x_1+3x_2+9 \diamond 0\) and \(4x_1+x_2 \diamond 0\) (where \(\diamond \in \set{<, >, \le, \ge}\)) are relevant to the classification.
-Once the relevant atomic formulas are obtained, we can easily find the correct classifier \(4x_1+x_2>0\land 2x_1+3 x_2+9<0\) by solving the problem of Boolean function synthesis in a classical manner\TS{I find it nice to cite the previous work addressing the problem or that proposing the algorithm used in this paper.}\nk{Do you mean an algorithm for Boolean function synthesis?
-It is not a difficult issue, and I would not discuss here.
-As discussed later, it is essentially the same as the problem of synthesizing logical circuit, and for small variables, we can use the Quein-McClusky method.
-The current implementation is very naive and does not match any of the standard methods.}.
+Once the relevant atomic formulas are obtained, we can easily find the correct classifier \(4x_1+x_2>0\land 2x_1+3 x_2+9<0\) by solving the problem of Boolean function synthesis in a classical manner.